 The 2003 General Plan Guidelines provides guidance to cities and counties in the preparation of their local general plans.
-In addition to the 2003 Guidelines, two subsequent supplements were also developed:
+In addition to the 2003 Guidelines, three subsequent supplements were also developed.

 Community and Military Compatibility Planning, Supplement to the General Plan Guidelines